 This is where the real differences between CM and stainless barrels become apparent.
 CM and stainless barrels, machined bare, have about the same level of accuracy.
 But because CM barrels have a higher carbon content, they are more prone to corrosion.
 The M16 had a terrible reputation for reliability early in its life because of this.

 To improve corrosion resistance and wear characteristics, it was important to line the bore and chamber of a CM barrel with chrome.
 This lining had a negative effect on accuracy, though.
-To line a barrel, steel from the bore is removed and replaced with chrome.
-Little

 In the 21st century, manufacturers have figured out how to get a more even and consistent layer of chrome in the bore.
 I have a barrel from Centurion Arms made of FN’s machine gun steel and double thick chrome lining that shoots about 1 MOA with good ammunition.
 Criterion is known for producing match quality accuracy with chrome lined bores.